Anilaz/fullstack-course3-module4-oauth_movies/README.md

 3. Leverage OAuth2 as our authentication implementation strategy.
 This happens to be capably implemented by the Doorkeeper gem.

-4. Leverage Devise as out account manegment strategy.
+4. Leverage Devise as out account management strategy.

 ## Benefits